ByAUJay

 Step 4: Engage Stakeholders for Feedback

-- Conduct workshops.
+- Run some workshops.

 Step 5: Implement Smart Contracts & Deploy